BhallaLab/moose-core/Docs/user/py/moose_classes.rst

 .. py:class:: Clock

    Clock: Clock class.
-Handles sequencing of operations in simulations.Every object scheduled for operations in MOOSE is connected to oneof the 'Tick' entries on the Clock.The Clock manages 32 'Ticks', each of which has its own dt,which is an integral multiple of the clock baseDt\_.
+Handles sequencing of operations in simulations.Every object scheduled for operations in MOOSE is connected to oneof the 'Tick' entries on the Clock.
+   The Clock manages 32 'Ticks', each of which has its own dt,which is an integral multiple of the clock baseDt\_.
 On every clock step the ticks are examined to see which of themis due for updating.
 When a tick is updated, the 'process' call of all the objects scheduled on that tick is called.
 Order of execution: If a subset of ticks are scheduled for execution at a given timestep, then they will be executed in numerical order, lowest tick first and highest last.
 There is no guarantee of execution order for objects within a clock tick.
    The clock provides default scheduling for all objects which can be accessed using Clock::lookupDefaultTick( className ).
 Specific items of note are that the output/file dump objects are second-last, and the postmaster is last on the order of Ticks.
 The clock also starts up with some default timesteps for each of these ticks, and this can be overridden using the shell command setClock, or by directly assigning tickStep values on the clock object.
    Which objects use which tick?
+As a rule of thumb, try this:
+   Electrical/compartmental model calculations: Ticks 0-7
+   Tables and output objects for electrical output: Tick 8 Diffusion solver: Tick 10
+   Chemical/compartmental model calculations: Ticks 11-17
+   Tables and output objects for chemical output: Tick 18
+   Unassigned: Ticks 20-29
+   Special: 30-31
-As a rule of thumb, try this: Electrical/compartmental model calculations: Ticks 0-7Tables and output objects for electrical output: Tick 8Diffusion solver: Tick 10Chemical/compartmental model calculations: Ticks 11-17Tables and output objects for chemical output: Tick 18Unassigned: Ticks 20-29 Special: 30-31 Data output is a bit special, since you may want to store data at different rates for electrical and chemical processes in the same model.
+   Data output is a bit special, since you may want to store data at different rates for electrical and chemical processes in the same model.
 Here you will have to specifically assign distinct clock ticks for the tables/fileIO objects handling output at different time-resolutions.
 Typically one uses tick 8 and 18.
+   Here are the detailed mappings of class to tick.
+   	Class				Tick		dt
+   	DiffAmp				0		50e-6
+   	Interpol			0		50e-6
+   	PIDController			0		50e-6
+   	PulseGen			0		50e-6
+   	StimulusTable			0		50e-6
+   	testSched			0		50e-6
+   	VClamp				0		50e-6
+   	SynHandlerBase			1		50e-6
+   	SimpleSynHandler		1		50e-6
+   	CaConc				1		50e-6
+   	CaConcBase			1		50e-6
+   	DifShell			1		50e-6
+   	MgBlock				1		50e-6
+   	Nernst				1		50e-6
+   	RandSpike			1		50e-6
+   	ChanBase			2		50e-6
+   	IntFire				2		50e-6
+   	IntFireBase			2		50e-6
+   	LIF				2		50e-6
+   	IzhikevichNrn			2		50e-6
+   	SynChan				2		50e-6
+   	GapJunction			2		50e-6
+   	HHChannel			2		50e-6
+   	HHChannel2D			2		50e-6
+   	Leakage				2		50e-6
+   	MarkovChannel			2		50e-6
+   	MarkovGslSolver			2		50e-6
+   	MarkovRateTable			2		50e-6
+   	MarkovSolver			2		50e-6
+   	MarkovSolverBase		2		50e-6
+   	RC				2		50e-6
+   	Compartment (init)		3		50e-6
+   	CompartmentBase (init )		3		50e-6
+   	SymCompartment	(init)		3		50e-6
+   	Compartment 			4		50e-6
+   	CompartmentBase			4		50e-6
+   	SymCompartment			4		50e-6
+   	SpikeGen			5		50e-6
+   	HSolve				6		50e-6
+   	SpikeStats			7		50e-6
+   	Dsolve				10		0.01
+   	Adaptor				11		0.1
+   	Func				12		0.1
+   	Function			12		0.1
+   	Arith				12		0.1
+   	FuncBase			12		0.1
+   	FuncPool			12		0.1
+   	MathFunc			12		0.1
+   	SumFunc				12		0.1
+   	BufPool				13		0.1
+   	Pool				13		0.1
+   	PoolBase			13		0.1
+   	CplxEnzBase			14		0.1
+   	Enz				14		0.1
+   	EnzBase				14		0.1
+   	MMenz				14		0.1
+   	Reac				14		0.1
+   	ReacBase			14		0.1
+   	Gsolve	(init)			15		0.1
+   	Ksolve	(init)			15		0.1
+   	Gsolve				16		0.1
+   	Ksolve				16		0.1
+   	Stats				17		1
+   	Table				18		1
+   	TimeTable			18		1
+   	HDF5DataWriter			30		1
+   	HDF5WriterBase			30		1
+   	PostMaster			31		0.01

+   	Note that the other classes are not scheduled at all.

    .. py:attribute:: clockControl